mrafei/react-chat/README.md

    In case of having a complete backend we should make api calls to backend and replace firebase kit altogether.
 <br></br>
 10. We can add more lint rules such as `airbnb`.
 For now only the default `.eslintrc.cjs` is set to allow future improvement.
+<br></br>
+11. These features should be implemented to allow true experience of a chat app:
+    - ability to sign up and confirm email
+    - ability to view a list of friends and adding friends by username
+    - ability to create discussions with friends or starting a group chat by adding multiple friends